$0.00

 • Out-of-state: $22,236

-Montana cost of education data: College Tuition Compare
+Education data: College Tuition Compare

-Crime – Wyoming vs Montana – Which state has less crime?
+Crime – Which state has less crime?

-It looks like Wyoming has much less crime than Montana, overall.
+Wyoming has much less crime than Montana.

 Here are the violent and property crime rates in Wyoming vs Montana in recent years: